fltk/fltk/README.CMake.txt

  LIBRARY NAMES
 ---------------

-When you use the target_link_libraries command, CMake uses it's own internal names for libraries.
+When you use the target_link_libraries command, CMake uses its own internal names for libraries.
 The fltk library names are:

     fltk     fltk_forms     fltk_images    fltk_gl